Coronavirus in Colombia: We look at current Coronavirus statistics in Colombia and the measures taken by Colombia to minimize the threat of COVID-19.

 Quarantine for all of Colombia from March 24 to May 31

 President Iván Duque announced at night on March 20 that Colombia will have a mandatory nationwide quarantine from Tuesday, March 24 at 11:59 pm, until Monday, April 13 at midnight.

 But on April 6, this quarantine was extended to April 26 at 11:59 pm.
 And on April 20, the quarantine was extended again to May 11 and was extended a third time to May 25 and extended a fourth time to May 31.
 So, the national quarantine is now for 68 days.

 Also, President Duque tweeted that “Essential activities, such as access to health services, purchase of food and medicine, access to banking and postal services, provision of essential public services and security services, among others, will be guaranteed.”
 We have a separate article about the quarantine in Colombia.

 Why Quarantine and Other Measures? – Flatten the Curve

 With a nationwide quarantine, Colombia is trying to avoid a rapid spike of coronavirus cases that could overwhelm the health care system in Colombia by “flattening the curve,” or spreading out the number of coronavirus cases over a longer period.

-Colombian has taken action faster the most countries in putting in place measure to prevent the spread of coronavirus.
+Colombian has acted faster than most countries in putting in place measures to prevent the spread of coronavirus.